 - Boston Terrier

-When choosing a new dog for your family, be sure to consider any potential laws, insurance, or registration requirements.
+When choosing a new dog for your family, consider any potential laws, insurance, or registration requirements.

 Registration requirements vary between municipalities.
 Some cities, like Houston, require registration regardless of the dog’s breed.
 Dallas has a mandatory microchipping law.
 Check your local laws to make sure that you comply.